 How APT Processes Solar System Targets

-surface feature, etc.) was assumed to have the same ephemeris as the
+surface feature, etc.) had the ephemeris for the planet.
+Comets

 specified as Solar System Target Windows (e.g. angular separations,

 orbital longitudes, CMLs) were ignored by the Visit Planner for all